world-class/REPL/faq/README.md

 ### How can I progress to level 5 modules

 - To progress to Level 5 modules, you must have:
-  - completed at least 45 credits at Level 4, including Introduction to Programming I and either Discrete or Numerical Mathematics;
+  - completed at least 45 credits at Level 4, including Introduction to Programming I and either Discrete or Computational Mathematics;
   - made an attempt at a further 45 credits at Level 4, including both Introduction to Programming II and the remaining Level 4 maths module;
   - registered for any Level 4 modules not yet attempted alongside your Level 5 modules.

-### Which math topics should I review before taking Numerical Math as to feel comfortable during the course
+### Which math topics should I review before taking Computational Mathematics as to feel comfortable during the course

 - I would recommend reviewing a UK A-Level Maths textbook.